 What’s the Problem?

-Numerous reports have surfaced indicating that defective pressure cookers similar to the Instant Pot exploded after their lids were opened, resulting in severe burns and scald injuries.
+Hundreds of lawsuits have been filed across the U.S. alleging that defective pressure cookers similar to the Instant Pot exploded after their lids were opened, resulting in severe burns and scald injuries.
 Our lawyers are investigating whether this problem is being caused by a product defect and, if so, whether unsuspecting consumers can file a lawsuit.

 Related Article: Why Do Pressure Cookers Explode?